-The primary goal of the Annual Plan is to create22 cost-effective energy savings for Rhode Island electric and gas customers through energy efficiency.
+The primary goal of the Annual Plan is to create28 cost-effective energy savings for Rhode Island electric and gas customers through energy efficiency.
 This Plan has sought to balance pursuing energy and financial savings from current technologies and programs while also seeking to identify new technologies, finance channels, and programs to continue delivering savings to Rhode Island customers for years to come.
 The Plan achieves the goals laid out above by implementing the following key priorities, introduced in Docket 4684:

-- Customers Deliver comprehensive services that encompass all market segments and customers.
+- 1. Customers Deliver comprehensive energy efficiency services that encompass all market segments and customers.
 Such services will enable customers to control their energy use, manage their peak energy use, reduce their bills, and help support their financial well-being. - 2.
 Least Cost Deliver energy efficiency services as cost-effectively as possible through optimizing finance and promoting upstream initiatives.
-Continuing to deliver cost-effective energy savings under Least-Cost Procurement will create cost savings to all customers, while creating economic benefits that create and maintain local jobs and businesses.
+Continuing to deliver cost-effective energy savings under Least-Cost Procurement will create cost savings to all customers, while creating economic benefits that create and maintain local jobs and businesses. - 3.
+Environment Provide solutions that minimize greenhouse gas emissions and contribute to Rhode Island's clean energy policy goals, including the Resilient Rhode Island Act. - 4.
+Future Innovate to capture savings from new technologies and strategies to position energy efficiency programs for the future including the integration of energy efficiency with active demand response, electrification of heat and hot water, renewable energy, and smart grid technologies.
+This includes incorporating outcomes from the Rhode Island Power Sector Transformation Initiative and Docket 4600.

-22 Please see Sec.
+28 Please see Sec.
 1 Introduction and Summary for an overview of the stakeholder process that was undertaken to create this 2020 Annual Plan.